YuanSun-UoM/code_CESM_LCZ/README.md

 ## Acknowledgments

+- We dedicate this work to the memory of Dr. Jason Ching, whose groundbreaking contributions and inspiring vision laid the foundation for this research.
+His legacy continues to guide and inspire us.
 - This work used the [ARCHER2 UK National Supercomputing Service](https://www.archer2.ac.uk) and [JASMIN, the UK’s collaborative data analysis environment](https://www.jasmin.ac.uk/).
+This work was supported by the Natural Environment Research Council.
-  The authors would like to acknowledge the assistance given by Research IT and the use of the HPC Pool and Computational Shared Facility at The University of Manchester.
-- The support of [Douglas Lowe](https://github.com/douglowe) and Christopher Grave from Research IT at The University of Manchester is gratefully acknowledged.
+- The authors would like to acknowledge the assistance of Research IT and the use of the HPC Pool and Computational Shared Facility at The University of Manchester.
+The support of [Dr. Douglas Lowe](https://github.com/douglowe) and Christopher Grave from Research IT at The University of Manchester is gratefully acknowledged.
+- We thank Prof. David M. Schultz for his comments on an earlier version of the manuscript.
+- Additionally, we appreciate the assistance of Dr. Congyuan Li at the National University of Defense Technology in China.
-- [Zhonghua Zheng](https://github.com/zhonghua-zheng) appreciates the support provided by the academic start-up funds from the Department of Earth and Environmental Sciences at The University of Manchester.
+- [Z. Z.](https://github.com/zhonghua-zheng) appreciates the support provided by the academic start-up funds from the Department of Earth and Environmental Sciences at The University of Manchester.
-- [Yuan Sun](https://github.com/YuanSun-UoM) is supported by the PhD studentship of Zhonghua Zheng's academic start-up funds.
+- [Y. S.](https://github.com/YuanSun-UoM) is supported by the PhD studentship of Zhonghua Zheng's academic start-up funds.
-- Contributions from [Keith W Oleson](https://staff.ucar.edu/users/oleson) are based upon work supported by the NSF National Center for Atmospheric Research, which is a major facility sponsored by the U.S. National Science Foundation under Cooperative Agreement No. 1852977.
+- Contributions from [K. W. O.](https://staff.ucar.edu/users/oleson) are based upon work supported by the NSF National Center for Atmospheric Research, which is a major facility sponsored by the U.S. National Science Foundation under Cooperative Agreement No. 1852977.
-- Contributions from [Matthias Demuzere](https://github.com/matthiasdemuzere) are supported by European Union’s HORIZON Research and Innovation Actions under grant agreement No. 101137851, project CARMINE (Climate-Resilient Development Pathways in Metropolitan Regions of Europe, https://www.carmine-project.eu/).
+- Contributions from [M. D.](https://github.com/matthiasdemuzere) are supported by the European Union’s HORIZON Research and Innovation Actions under grant agreement No. 101137851, project [CARMINE (Climate-Resilient Development Pathways in Metropolitan Regions of Europe)](https://www.carmine-project.eu/).
-- We appreciate the inspiration and encouragement from Dr. Jason Ching.
+- L. Z. acknowledges the support of the US National Science Foundation (CAREER award grant no. 2145362).
-- The authors declare no conflict of interest.sw
+- The authors declare no conflict of interest.